mattermost/mattermost-handbook/contributors/join-us/localization.md

 1. Go to [https://translate.mattermost.com/projects/mattermost](https://translate.mattermost.com/projects/mattermost).
 2. Select a component on the resulting page, then select **Tools > Start new translation**.
 3. Select the languages you want to add, then **Start new translation**.

+## Translators permissions scheme
+The goal of the permissions scheme is to be as open as possible to new contributors and keeping the product as safe as possible.
+Therefor everybody who joins our translation server is able to make translations for the WIP languages and add suggestions to the shipped languages.
+Our shipped language translators can translate their language, add suggestions to other shipped languages, and add translations to WIP languages.

+Mattermost@DefaultUserTranslateWIP: everybody who joins the server is automatically added to this group and is able to translate WIP languages.
+Mattermost@DefaultUserSuggestionsToShipped: Everybody who joins the server is automatically added to this group and is able to make suggestions to the shipped languages. mattermost@Translators [language]: A group for each shipped language.
+Add translators for each language here.

 ## Setting up new translations on Weblate